-2.45 In 2017 as part of the Duty to Cooperate the Norfolk Authorities collectively prepared a Gypsy, Traveller, and Caravan Needs Assessment.
+- 2.52 In 2017 as part of the Duty to Cooperate the Norfolk Authorities collectively prepared a Gypsy, Traveller, and Caravan Needs Assessment.
 For North Norfolk this concluded that future need for permanently occupied pitches is likely to be very small and mainly arises from the few Gypsy families already resident in the District.
-Transit pitches for seasonal visits to the District are available at Fakenham and Cromer and have proved to be sufficient to address the demand for these types of site.
+Transit pitches for seasonal visits to the District are available at Fakenham and Cromer and have proved to be sufficient to address the demand for these types of site. - 2.53 A study, Norfolk Caravans and Houseboats Accommodation Needs Assessment (ANA) including Gypsies, Travellers and Travelling Show people, undertaken in 2017, identified a need for residential pitches, which is shown below.